 Tributes - Pulse is dedicated as a tribute to four 20th century composers: Charles Ives, Conlon Nancarrow, Steve Reich, and Trent Reznor.
 The film is divided into four segments.
 This suggests that maybe each segment is associated with a particular composer.
 Well, after some effort I conclude that's not the case, and nothing in the keepcase booklet discusses this.

 The key to understanding this video is it's subtitle: a "requiem for the 20th century."
 A better title might have been "a requiem for our time."
-The video starts out with a lot of images of buffalos.
-Dealing with the buffalos was a 19th century topic.
+The video starts out with a lot of images of buffaloes.
+Dealing with the buffaloes was a 19th century topic.
 In any event, it's not too hard to see the main themes of the video: frontier, industry, war, and decay.
 The 20th century (or "our time") is over, and we need now to move onto something new and better.

 All aspects of disc authorship and production are excellent.
 The original music is challenging, but basically quite pleasant.
 Earlier my son and I listened to this on decent but basic loudspeakers.
 We recently reviewed this again with better speakers in the home theater, and the difference was startlingly large.
 So to hear the music well, you need good gear.
 Most of the video involves altering photos.
 This is a fairly popular contemporary art technique; see, for example, our recent review of Gerhard Richter Painting.